BetselotYitagesu/credit-risk-model/README.md

-# credit-risk-model

-### Credit Scoring Business Understanding
+## 📊 Credit Scoring Business Understanding

+In regulated financial services, credit scoring models must balance predictive performance with transparency, fairness, and compliance.
+This project is guided by key considerations from the Basel II Accord and the unique data constraints we face—such as the absence of direct default labels.
+This section summarizes the business and regulatory context for building a responsible and robust credit scoring model.

-1. Basel II Accord and Model Interpretability
+### 1. Basel II Accord and the Need for Interpretability

-The Basel II Accord emphasizes accurate risk measurement and capital adequacy to ensure financial stability.
-This requirement directly impacts how credit risk models must be developed.
-Specifically, models must be interpretable, transparent, and auditable, enabling financial institutions to explain risk predictions to regulators and stakeholders.
-An interpretable model facilitates trust, governance, and compliance, ensuring that risk-based decisions can be justified and that the model’s logic aligns with regulatory expectations.
+The Basel II Capital Accord requires financial institutions to quantify and document risk exposures using sound, explainable methods.
+As a result, credit risk models must be interpretable and auditable.
+Building a well-documented model that clearly shows how risk is estimated ensures regulatory compliance, builds institutional trust, and enables human oversight in decision-making.

-2. The Need for a Proxy Variable and Business Risks
+### 2. The Role of Proxy Variables and Associated Risks

-In our dataset, there is no direct label indicating loan default, which is a standard requirement for supervised credit risk modeling.
-Therefore, we must engineer a proxy target variable that reasonably approximates default behavior.
-For example, clustering disengaged customers based on Recency, Frequency, and Monetary (RFM) activity can serve as a proxy for risk.

-However, this introduces business risks, such as:

-    Mislabeling risk: Some customers labeled as "high risk" may not actually default.

-    Bias amplification: If the proxy is poorly defined, the model could reinforce incorrect assumptions.

-    Regulatory exposure: Models based on synthetic or proxy targets may not hold up to regulatory scrutiny unless justified with clear reasoning and validation.

-3. Model Trade-offs: Simplicity vs Performance

-There is a critical trade-off between simple, interpretable models and complex, high-performance models:

-Model Trade-offs: Simplicity vs Performance
+Since the dataset lacks a direct "default" label (i.e., no clear indicator of whether a customer failed to repay), we must create a **proxy variable** to estimate credit risk.
+This involves clustering behavioral data—like Recency, Frequency, and Monetary value (RFM)—to label disengaged users as "high risk".

+However, using a proxy comes with business risks:

+- **Misclassification:** Customers may be incorrectly labeled, affecting real-world credit decisions.
+- **Bias amplification:** A poorly defined proxy can introduce or reinforce systemic bias.
+- **Regulatory scrutiny:** Proxies must be carefully justified; unjustified proxies may not pass compliance reviews.

+### 3. Trade-offs Between Simple and Complex Models

-    Logistic Regression with WoE
+- **Logistic Regression with Weight of Evidence (WoE)**

-        ✅ Pros:
+  - ✅ Pros:
-            Highly interpretable
+    - Highly interpretable and transparent
-            Transparent decision rules
-            Easy to validate and explain to regulators
+    - Easy to explain to regulators and stakeholders
+    - Well-aligned with traditional credit scoring methods

-        ❌ Cons:
+  - ❌ Cons:
-            May underperform on complex patterns
+    - May fail to capture complex patterns in customer behavior
-            Lower predictive power
+    - Lower predictive accuracy in some cases

-    Gradient Boosting (e.g., XGBoost, LightGBM)
+- **Gradient Boosting Models (e.g., XGBoost, LightGBM)**

-        ✅ Pros:
+  - ✅ Pros:
-            High predictive accuracy
+    - High predictive power
-            Captures non-linear relationships and feature interactions
+    - Captures complex, non-linear feature interactions

-        ❌ Cons:
+  - ❌ Cons:
-            Less interpretable (black-box behavior)
-            Harder to explain to stakeholders
+    - Opaque decision logic ("black-box" models)
+    - Difficult to interpret and justify in high-stakes, regulated environments
-            Greater risk of regulatory scrutiny
+    - Increased risk of non-compliance

-**_ In regulated financial contexts, the choice depends on the balance between predictive power and the need for transparency, fairness, and compliance.
-Often, interpretable models are preferred in production while complex models may support internal analysis. _**
+In financial applications, the model choice depends on balancing **accuracy** with **interpretability**.
+Often, interpretable models are prioritized in production, while complex models may support internal analytics and insights.